 Stick with what all the other industry professionals use, which is Bob Katz' terminology: parallel compression.
 Before it had this name, we called it New York compression, based on the city where it gained prominence.
 The more descriptive name has since won out.

 Remember, the point here is to allow the transients of the original recording to be heard while still taking advantage of compression as usual.
 That should clue you in on the first part of the setup.
-The method is the same whether using a digital audio workstation or a hardware mixer and compressors.
+The method is the same whether using one of the best digital audio workstations or a hardware mixer and compressors.

 You can achieve this in various ways, but I'll show you the most efficient method that contains the fewest steps and leaves you open for more advanced mixing tricks later in your process.
 Let's pretend we're talking about vocals so we don't have to be vague in the discussion.